bradencruzzz/nobel-prize-data-analysis/README.md

-# nobel-prize-data-analysis
+# Nobel Prize Data Analysis

-Day 79/100 - Today we're going to analyse a dataset on the past winners of the Nobel Prize.
-Let's see what patterns we can uncover in the past Nobel laureates and what can we learn about the Nobel prize and our world more generally.
+**Day 79/100** — Today we're diving into a dataset of past Nobel Prize winners.
+Let's explore what patterns exist among Nobel laureates and what this can tell us about the prize — and the world — over time.

-We'll look at:
--Nobel Prize category breakdowns
+---

+## What We'll Explore

+- Category breakdowns
--Laureate age, country of origin, affiliated organization, etc -How organizations stack up against each other
+- Laureate age, country of origin, and affiliated organization
--How countries stack up against each other
+- How organizations stack up against each other
--And more!
+- How countries compare in terms of Nobel success
+- And more insights as we dig deeper into the data

+---

+## Key Tools

+- Python (Pandas, NumPy)
+- Jupyter Notebook / Colab
+- Matplotlib / Seaborn for visualization